-20 years owning his auto parts store was enough for Bill – he was ready to sell.
+20 years was enough.
+Bill was ready to sell his auto repair shop.
 At least he thought he was.
 Bill loved his business, but I didn’t – and neither would potential buyers.

 The business did decent revenue, and showed a reasonable profit for the market it was in.
-On paper it was a sellable business.
-But during our walk-through of the shop I was struck by how crowded the space was.
-Bill showed me many large pieces of equipment used to do specific repairs.
-Repairs that the shop no longer provided as a service.
-The room was full of dead equipment left-over from abandoned revenue streams.
+On paper it was a sell-able business.
+But during our walk-through of the shop, I was struck by how crowded the space was.
+There was a lot of old equipment, but Bill bragged as we passed each piece.
+Apparently, every one could be used to do a specific repair.

 #1.
 Clutter Disguises the Real Appeal of the Business

 Almost every article about staging a home for sale talks about the importance of removing clutter.
 In a house, clutter confuses the space visually for a potential buyer.
 It can make a room seem smaller, more cramped, and less appealing.
 In the same way, clutter will absolutely kill a buyer’s desire for your business.

 Business “clutter” is any dead equipment that isn’t serving a productive purpose for the business.
 This “equipment clutter” confuses the physical space, and often the balance sheet, but the negative impact on the business goes well beyond the visual.